Aung San Suu Kyi Fast Facts

 May 2006 - House arrest is extended for another year.

-June 9, 2006 - Assistant Secretary of State for Public Affairs Sean McCormack tells reporters that Aung San Suu Kyi has been hospitalized for an undisclosed ailment.
+June 9, 2006 - Assistant Secretary of State for Public Affairs Sean McCormack tells reporters that Suu Kyi has been hospitalized for an undisclosed ailment.

 May 25, 2007 - The government extends her house arrest for another year.